Shin Shifra: Biography

 In 1964 she married the ex-Lehi member Matityahu Shmuelevitch.

 Shifra Shifman Shmuelevitch died in 2012, at the age of 80, and was buried at the Yarkon Cemetery alongside her husband.

 Her personal archive is kept at the Gnazim Archive of the Hebrew Writers Association at the Tel Aviv central public library Beit Ariela.

+The thread that connects her translation work with many of her other works is the connection to the place (the Land of Israel and the Middle East).
+According to her, she became interested in the literature of the ancient Middle East as a result of delving into the work of Nissim Aloni.

+This connection was central to the ideology of the group called the Canaanites, and that Shafra was close to her friends, and in particular to Yonatan Ratosh.
+She testified about him that he edited her first poems, and that she published some of his letters after his death, and to Aharon Amir.
+She was an editorial board member at the "New Rainbow" association.

 Literary works

 Shifra's greatest work, done in collaboration with Prof. Jacob Klein of the Bar-Ilan University, is the anthology of Ancient Near East poetry, on which they spent 15 years in its translation to Hebrew from Sumerian and Akkadian.
 It includes epic poetry, myths and song cycles such as the Epic of Gilgamesh, Enûma Eliš and a Tammuz-Ishtar song cycle.

 This translation is quite unique in its coverage of works from the Ancient Near East, vs. the vast majority of ancient literature translations to Hebrew, that covers works of Western culture.
 The translation reveals the common base of the ancient near east mythology and the Genesis creation narrative and flood narrative, and brings to light a unique feminine narrative.

 In her last years, Shifra published adaptations for children and young adults of the Sumerian and Akkadian cultural heritage.
 In "The Epic of Gilgamesh", she chose to present the stories of the myths via a fictitious Assyrian narrator, Kerdi-Nergal, who recites tales to King Ashurbanipal.

 The common thread connecting Shifra's translations and many of her other works is the geographical location affinity linking the Land of Israel to the Middle East.
 She recalled that her initial interest in the literature of the Ancient Near East was sparked by her delving into the works of Nisim Aloni.
 This connection was central to the ideology of the Canaanism movement, with whose members she was closely associated, especially to Yonatan Ratosh and Aharon Amir.
 Shifra attested that Ratosh had edited her early poems.
 Shifra was also on the editorial team of Ratosh's periodical "The New Keshet".

 Shifra's poetry was translated into several languages, and her original works and translations were published in periodicals and literary supplements.